2018 East Africa floods: Rwanda

 Flooding in Rwanda's hill country has caused major landslides that have killed at least 200 people.
 Over 10,000 houses have been destroyed.

 In May the Kigali-Gatuna highway, a major road connecting Rwanda to its neighbors, was washed out for nearly a week, cutting off vital trade for the landlocked country.
 Damages to the roads alone across Rwanda have so far totaled $28 Million.

 Kenya

 The year 2018 Long rainy season (March-May) was considered one of the wettest periods that led to massive economic and social losses at least according to post event analysis.
-During this period at least 186 people in Kenya were been killed by the floods due to mudslides, building collapses, drowning, and capsizing.
+During this period at least 186 people in Kenya were killed by the floods due to mudslides, building collapses, drowning, and capsizing.
 An additional 283,290 people were displaced.
 The floods were a contributing factor to the Patel Dam failure on 9 May, 2018 in Solai, Kenya, which led to 48 of the fatalities in Kenya.
 Four additional dams near Lake Baringo burst on May 26, killing another 5 people and displacing another 10,000.

 Repairs to road damages in Kenya are currently estimated to cost $187 Million.